 Then, I extend the model by incorporating the labor contracting friction, along with a more standard firm financing friction.
-The latter assumes firms can only borrow through state-uncontingent debt, and default is costly because it leads to liquidation.
-The price of debt reflects the firm's default probability and the post-default recovery from the firm's value.
+The latter assumes firms can only borrow through state-uncontingent debt with limited enforcement, so there is endogenous default.
+Default is costly as it leads to liquidation.
+The price of debt reflects the firm-specific default probability and the post-default recovery from the firm's value.
 I also model an agency friction whereby managers can divert firm funds for their private interests, which constrains the firms' incentive to save, so default risk will not be eliminated by a large stock of savings.
 The financial contracting friction interacts with the labor contracting friction to generate risk.
 Neither friction is effective individually.
 If labor contracts are complete, firms can borrow through workers rather than through state-uncontingent debt.
-If the financial market is complete, how wages are paid within labor contracts is inconsequential because it is the present value of wages that determines the incentives of hiring and firing.1 In sum, the financial and labor contracting frictions are effective only because of their interaction.
+If the financial market is complete, how wages are paid within labor contracts is inconsequential because it is the present value of wages that determines the incentives of hiring and firing.
+In sum, the financial and labor contracting frictions are effective only because of their interaction.

-Studying how the dynamic interaction between wage bills and firms' financial conditions affects unemployment is challenging.
-As a workhorse model of unemployment and labor markets, the search framework can capture realistic intertemporal firm-worker employment relationships.
+Studying the interaction between dynamic labor contracts and firms' financial conditions is challenging.
+As a workhorse model of unemployment and labor markets, the search framework naturally captures realistic intertemporal and dynamic firm-worker employment relationships.
 But the price is a dimensionality curse, which arises when the firm's financial problem hinges on a continuum of historically-dependent labor contracts.
 Theoretically, I address this issue by proving that wage bills are uniquely determined when both the financial and labor contracting frictions are considered.
 Given the expression of wages, labor contracts no longer need to be part of the state variables.
 This proposition solves the potential dimensionality curse and makes it possible to solve the model numerically.